Official Littafi Logo (2)

 Dearest Gentle Reader, it is 1813 (I think), and once again, Lady Whistledown eagerly ushers us through all the sordid and thrilling scandals in London as the new social season begins.
 The Viscount Anthony Bridgerton announces his intention to sweep up a new viscountess, and his mama, Lady Bridgerton, is only too delighted to become a dowager.
 Her only condition is that it be a love match.
 But after watching his mama’s agony at her husband’s death, the Viscount is dead set against falling in love, and marrying someone he is in love with is definitely out of the question.

-Kate Sharma and her half-sister, Edwina Sharma, have returned to London with their Amma, Mary Sharma from India, to secure suitable matches for themselves in the ton too.
+Kate Sharma and her half-sister, Edwina Sharma, have returned to London with their Amma, Mary Sharma, from India, to secure suitable matches for themselves in the ton, too.
 Kate has other intentions, however.
-She does not seek a match for herself but must find an English husband for her sister, or their family is financially doomed.
+She does not seek a match for herself, but must find an English husband for her sister, or their family will be financially doomed.
 Her only condition; her sister must have a love match.
 When the Queen declares Miss Edwina Sharma her Diamond for the season, she becomes the object of everyone’s desire and attention, including Anthony Bridgerton.

 Kate, the strong, stubborn, and opinionated elder Miss Sharma, Anthony, the duty-bound Viscount, and the innocent, proper Edwina Sharma are left to wade through a myriad of expectations, duty, honesty, love, loyalty, and actual mud.